ediellopez2/Learning-JavaScript-2023/README.md

 # learn-javascript

-This is where I will post samples of my JavaScript.
+This is where I will post samples of my JavaScript code.